 Aviation Helmet Upgrade Overview

-The World's Greatest Helmet Is the One You Already Own!® With Oregon Aero Upgrades!
+The World’s Greatest Helmet Is the One You Already Own!®—with an Oregon Aero® Upgrade!

 Aviation helmets have changed considerably over the years.
 Today's helmets are responsible for more than just wind protection.
 Modern helmets have mounted cameras, night vision, communications equipment, oxygen masks, and display systems.
 Oregon Aero understands the demands of modern aviation helmets.
 We also understand the pain and noise issues faced by pilots, why these problems exist, and how to solve them.
 Our Aviation Helmet upgrades were developed using the same technology in our our ballistic helmets and aviation headset upgrades.
 Oregon Aero develops helmet kits used by both civilians and military personnel.
 Our upgrade kit components work together to address evrey issue of pain and discomfort.